canonical/mongo-single-kernel-library/docs/reference/system-requirements.md

 grep avx /proc/cpuinfo
 ```

 ## Kernel Parameters

 Charmed MongoDB 8 works best with Transparent Hugepages enabled.

-If you're running Charmed MongoDB on VM, this is handled by the charm
+If you're running Charmed MongoDB on VM, this is handled by the charm.

 If you're running Charmed MongoDB on an LXD Container, please enable the Transparent Huge Tabes on the host:
 * Follow the [official documentation](https://www.mongodb.com/docs/manual/administration/tcmalloc-performance/#std-label-enable-thp) to enable the Tranparent Hugepages on the host.